 Causes of Cervical Cancer

-One of the main risk for developing Cervical cancer being infected with the Human papillomavirus (HPV).HPV is the common virus that generally transmitted through sexual contact, smoking, HIV infection, having sex at an early stage, multiple sexual partners, and having a weak immune system.
+One of the main risks for developing Cervical cancer is being infected with the Human papillomavirus (HPV).HPV is a common virus that is generally transmitted through sexual contact, smoking, HIV infection, having sex at an early stage, multiple sexual partners, and having a weak immune system.

 How is Cervical Cancer treated?

-The first step to treat cervical cancer is to do a test known as Pap smear.
-Under this test, the doctor examined the cervical cells under the microscope.
-After the examination, according to the stage and the result, the treatment methods are performed.
+The first step to treat cervical cancer is a test known as a Pap smear.
+Under this test, the Doctor examined the cervical cells under the microscope.
+After the examination, the treatment methods are performed according to the stage and the result.
 It may be treated with surgery, radiation therapy, etc. Treatment may vary from person to person.

 However, Doctor across the country has been urging parents to get their young daughter vaccinated against cancer.
-Global guidelines state that HPV vaccines need to be administered to a girl before she becomes sexually active.
+Global guidelines state that HPV vaccines need to be administered to a girl before becoming sexually active.
 The vaccines are designed to protect against some strains of HPV that account for at least 70 percent of cervical cancer cases across the world.

-According to the National Cancer Institute, Approximately 4,600 women were projected to die in 2001 in the US of cervical cancer (DSTD), and the annual incidence was 13,000 in 2002 in the US, as calculated by SEER.
+According to the National Cancer Institute, Approximately 4,600 women were projected to die in 2001 of cervical cancer (DSTD) in the US.
+The annual incidence was 13,000 in 2002 in the US, as calculated by SEER.
 As per the reports, 74,000 Indian women die because of cervical cancer annually.